DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/immutability.md

 Keep the Grid's state management plugins as separate components and update their properties independently to optimize performance.
 This allows the Grid to avoid rendering unchanged UI elements.

-In this case, you can use a state management library like [Redux](https://redux.js.org/) to work with independent componets' states.
+In this case, you can use a state management library like [Redux](https://redux.js.org/) to work with independent components' states.

 The following demo shows how to work with immutable data using Redux, [react-redux](https://github.com/reactjs/react-redux) and [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) libraries: